-Valley Metro Bus service, with wheelchair accessible transportation, is available to and from Sky Harbor Airport.
-Valley Metro Rail is accessible through the PHX Sky train® 44th Street Station.
-Valley Metro Bus Route 13 serves the Airport at a stop near the Airport Operations building, west of Terminal 3.
-Call 602-253-5000 or visit its website
+Valley Metro Bus service, with wheelchair accessible transportation, is available to and from Phoenix Sky Harbor International Airport.
+Valley Metro Rail is accessible through the PHX Sky Train® 44th Street Station.
+Valley Metro Bus Route 13 serves the airport at a stop near the Airport Operations building, west of Terminal 3.
+Call 602-253-5000 or visit its website.

 Accessible Loading/Unloading Areas